 Round the World Fare

-An air ticket that allows travelers to make many stop on an itinerary using codeshare agreements, often at a lower cost.
+An air ticket that allows travelers to make many stops on an itinerary using codeshare agreements, often at a lower cost.
 Typically the passenger flies around the world instead of out and back.

 The cheapest time to travel to a destination.
 For example: With travel to Europe, low season is generally November through March, excluding Christmas.
 It is typically considered the worst time of the year to travel to a given destination, but travelers may opt for a low season ticket to benefit from cheaper fares.